-In addition to the many hours a month required to maintain the Latin Mass Directory, the directory also incurs monthly domain, server, and third-party software bills.
+In addition to the many hours a month required to maintain the Latin Mass Directory, the directory also incurs monthly domain, server, and third-party software expenses.
 If you would like to support this work financially, please make a donation.

 What is the traditional Latin Mass?

 By ‘traditional Latin Mass’ we refer to the Mass of the Roman Rite celebrated throughout the Catholic Church of the West until the Second Vatican Council in 1962 and the liturgical reforms that followed the Council.
-This rite of Mass was handed on (Latin traditio) for centuries with few modification.
+This rite of Mass was handed on (Latin traditio) for centuries with few modifications.
 Arguably the last Roman Missal in this lineage was the edition promulged by Pope John XXIII in 1962.

 The Mass is known by many different names, most commonly: the Tridentine Mass, the Latin Mass, the old Mass, the old rite, the Mass of the traditional Roman Rite, the usus antiquior (the ‘ancient usage’), and more recently the ‘extraordinary form’.